windhamdavid/til/docs/localhost/ovid.md

 # Ovid 💻

+### Notes

-11/23/21 - Apple Store pickup
-Moved my desk around, did some cable management, moved my old MacBook Pro so that I could share the screen for referencing configuration.
-Booted her up and loaded up activity monitor and command line top to watch the processes closely to see what's running.
+11/23/21 - Picked him up from the Apple Store.
+Moved my old laptop so that I could share the screen for referencing configuration.
+Booted her up and loaded up activity monitor and command line top to watch the processes.
 I always avoid using the migration assistant so that I can start clean.
 My main goal is to keep the machine as minimal and simple as possible.
 I am going to try and avoid running any x86 processes under Rosetta in my attempt to go fully ARM.
 I wrote a quick post about why I purchased it and why I named it Ovid @ [https://davidawindham.com/ovid](https://davidawindham.com/ovid) and I'll document the rest of the it here.

 &nbsp;